 If you still want to deactivate your account, next time you reactivate it you will need to wait 24 hours before logging in.
 Just follow the same reactivation process as before.
 When you log in, you will see a clock showing you how much longer you have to wait.
 We'll also send you an email when this 24 hour period is up.

-If you deactivate your account, your timeline disappears from the Facebook service immediately.
+If you deactivate your account, your Timeline disappears from the Facebook service immediately.
 People on Facebook won't be able to search for you, though some info, like messages you sent, may still be visible to others.
-We also save your timeline information (ex: friends, photos, interests, etc.) in case you want to come back.
+We also save your Timeline information (ex: friends, photos, interests) in case you want to come back.

 If you don't think you'll use Facebook again, you can request to have your account permanently deleted.
 Please keep in mind that you won't be able to reactivate your account or retrieve anything you've added.
 Before you do this, you may want to download a copy of your info from Facebook.
-Then, if you'd like your account permanently deleted with no option for recovery, log into your account and fill out this form.
+Then, if you'd like your account permanently deleted with no option for recovery, log into your account and let us know.

 If you can't log in to your account, you'll need to reset your password first.
 To do this, go to www.facebook.com and click the Forgot your password? link below the password field.
 Once you’ve followed the instructions to reset your password and can log into your account, you can deactivate or delete your account using the steps outlined above.

-After you a request to have your account permanently deleted your account, we delays the deletion process a few days in case you change your mind.
+After you request to have your account permanently deleted, we delay the deletion process a few days in case you change your mind.
 If you log into your account again during this time you'll cancel your deletion request.